 We finally arrived at the Jungle Books elementary school, after having walked in a circle, thanks to the CRS officers’ inept directions.
 While this was an elementary school, there were also classes for adults.
-The children had their own designated hours and a classroom where the teachers taught them daily.
-They picked the children up from their homes and dropped them back off to ensure their safety.
+The children had their own designated hours and a classroom.
+The teachers picked the children up from their homes and dropped them back off daily to ensure their safety.

 The school principal, an Afghan man, said attendance often fluctuated.
 He explained that many families tried to get to the UK in the middle of the night, with varying degrees of success.
 When they failed, the kids were often too tired to attend school the next day.

 Since school had long ended, there were no children in sight.
 A soccer game was broadcast on the school’s television, attracting a dozen spectators.
-A Sudanese man stopped and talked to us for a long time before I learned he had come to watch the game but stayed with us out of politeness.
+A Sudanese man stopped to talk to us for a long time before I learned he had come to watch the game but stayed with us out of politeness.
 He finally left when I insisted he watch the game.

-We chatted with a few more people, until it started to get late.
+It was getting late and we had to get going.
 Khalid graciously offered to take us to one of the camp restaurants for tea, but I politely declined on everyone’s behalf, not wanting to inconvenience him further.

 Thoughts on the Calais Jungle

 Seeing the Calais Jungle, not in a neat, structured news article with a beginning, middle and end, but as a scene grounded in reality was eye-opening.
 It wasn’t quite the scene of Thessaloniki, which left me shaken and crying at the end of the day.
 The Calais Jungle was a much more hopeful place.
-I was impressed by how many facilities had been established to make this place feel like a real community; at how the refugees made the best of the situation by building their own businesses while in this state of limbo.
+I was impressed at how much this place felt like a real community; at how the refugees made the best of the situation by building their own businesses while in this state of limbo.
 It was like a metaphor for life: We’re all here temporarily.
 Some of us sit around and squander our time.
 Others educate themselves, build a life, and make the best of their circumstances before passing onto the next place